ETCE-LAB/FarmPlan-Dashboard-Frontend/README.md

 - src/components/FarmCreationPanel.jsx
 - src/components/FieldClimatePanel.jsx

-1. Gets Polygon from selected Field
+1. Gets a polygon from the selected field
-2. Makes POST call to Backend API
+2. Makes a POST call to the backend API
-3. gets JSON respones and display in FieldClimatePanel
+3. Displays the returned hardiness data in FieldClimatePanel

 Example: